 I have been a huge Holiday Inn fan for a long time.
 I have to admit to feeling a little out of place checking into the Residence Inn in Downtown Milwaukee.
 My unease was soon quelled because I discovered so many great features at the Residence in Hotel in Downtown Milwaukee.
-This is one of the most family friendly choices in the list of hotels in Downtown Milwaukee to choose from!
+This is one of the most family friendly hotels in downtown Milwaukee!

-The is one of the most centrally located hotels in downtown Milwaukee, right in the heart of downtown Milwaukee only about 10 minutes by foot to the waterfront.
+The is one of the most centrally located hotels in downtown Milwaukee, right in the heart of downtown.
+It is only about 10 minutes by foot to the waterfront.
 It was within walking distance of the Betty Brinn Children’s Museum as well as the Discovery Museum, which were at the top of our short list of attractions.

 Family Friendly Travel Amenities:

 - Walking distance to the Betty Brinn Children’s Museum and Discovery Center

 - Cookies at the front desk in the evenings

 - Free hot buffet breakfast with all the fixings

 - The staff were very kid oriented.
 They offered a “treasure box” of toys to choose from at check in and were very helpful with advice about kids friendly activities.

 - Pantry in lobby was available to purchase basic snacks, drinks and often forgotten items (wine too and ice cream, too!)